redhat-iot/iot-assettracking-demo/README.md

 definitions for ``wildfly`` and ``jboss-datagrid``.
 To do so, run these commands:

 ```
+oc login -u system:admin (Or login with any userid that has cluster-admin privileges, TODO: Explain all options here)
 oc create -n openshift -f https://raw.githubusercontent.com/jboss-openshift/application-templates/master/jboss-image-streams.json
 oc create -n openshift -f https://raw.githubusercontent.com/openshift/origin/master/examples/image-streams/image-streams-centos7.json
 ```